 David Heinen, Vice President for Public Policy and Advocacy

 Nonprofits regularly tell the Center that one of their most significant operational challenges is the inability to provide affordable, high quality health insurance for their employees.
 Many of these nonprofits ask us why nonprofits can't pool their employees together to negotiate a group health insurance plan for nonprofit organizations throughout our state.
-The simplest answer is that the NC Department of Insurance currently will not association health plans (AHPs).
-An important follow-up question might be: Are association heatlh plans the right answer for nonprofits's health care challenges?
+The simplest answer is that the NC Department of Insurance currently will not approve association health plans (AHPs).
+An important follow-up question might be: Are association health plans the right answer for nonprofits' health care challenges?
 The answer is not simple and requires an analysis of both operational and mission-related considerations for nonprofits.

 Operational benefits of AHPs for nonprofits

 On the operational side of the equation, AHPs could potentially create opportunities for nonprofits to offer more affordable health insurance for their employees.
 Small nonprofits - like small businesses - have seen the cost of employer-provided health insurance escalate in recent years.
 Because they have a small "risk pool" of employees, small organizations can't negotiate competitive pricing with health insurance companies like large businesses can.
 They also don't have enough employees or assets to be able to consider self-insuring.
 As a result, health insurance cost has been a major - and rapidly growing - line item in many nonprofits' budgets.
 Some organizations' "solutions" have been:

 - To offer skimpier health coverage to their employees;

 - To require their staff to pay a greater portion of their own health care premiums; or